stillingdesign/getrich/src/docs/theming.md

 ## Overview

-At a foundational level, most SaaS marketing sites are foundationally differentiated by very few design decisions.
+At a foundational level, most SaaS marketing sites are differentiated by very few design decisions.
 Namely, they have subtle differences in their color palette and button/link styling.
 Below, you'll see how to customize these with Getrich.

 ---